 Stalking occurs when a person engages in a course of conduct or repeatedly commits acts toward another person, under circumstances that demonstrate either of the following:

 Cyber-stalking is a particular form of stalking in which electronic media such as the internet, social networks, blogs, cell phones, texts, or other similar devices or forms of contact are used.
 Cyber-stalking is considered stalking under this policy if it meets either of the conditions above.

 Physical harm and/or intimidation include threatening, or causing physical harm, written or verbal abuse or other conduct that threatens or endangers the health or safety of any person; or implied threats or acts that cause an unreasonable fear of harm in another.
 Examples include but are not limited to: hitting, choking, or otherwise contacting another person in a physically aggressive manner.
 These acts may be directed at the individual and/or the individual's property and possessions.
 When these acts occur in the context of a romantic or sexual encounter, or intimate partner violence or when the behavior is perpetrated on the basis of sex or gender, the conduct will be resolved under this policy.
-A finding of responsibility for will result in suspension, dismissal or termination of employment.
+A finding of responsibility will result in suspension, dismissal or termination of employment.
 When a student is found responsible for a violation of this policy, the recommended sanction is a minimum of one semester suspension from the College.